 Polymer Student Organization

-The Polymer Student Organization is for University of Akron students interested in polymer science or polymer engineering.
+The Polymer Student Organization is for students at UA interested in polymer science or polymer engineering.
 The group is open to graduate and undergraduate students.
 Students meet regularly and participate in fun social activities like the fall picnic and winter holiday party.

 Pride in STEMM

 Pride in STEMM is a student organization devoted to the support of Queer students in science, technology, engineering, math and medical fields.
 We focus primarily on education, community building and professional development.
 We welcome all students including allies and non-STEM majors and are always striving to support the STEM and LGBTQ+ communities.

 The students in Re-Engineered Art collect materials around campus to create art.
 Students work with imperfect materials and to see potential in everyday items.
 This new student organization brings together engineers, artists, and people who are passionate about the environment.
 The goal is to inspire a unique and collaborative group to create works of art to place around campus.
 Re-Engineered Art meets on a biweekly basis.

 The Rubber Division, ACS student chapter at UA provides both undergraduate and graduate students the opportunity to connect with the rubber and elastomer industries.
 This is accomplished through hosting professional Rubber Division events on campus, organizing industrial plant or lab tours, and connecting students with Rubber Division workshops and conferences.

 Society of Hispanic Professional Engineers (SHPE) UA Chapteris to change lives by empowering the Hispanic community to realize its fullest potential and to impact the world through STEM awareness, access, support, and development.
 With their core values being familia, service, learning and resilience, SHPE envisions a world where Hispanics are highly valued and influenced as the leading innovators, scientists, mathematicians, and engineers.